 If she had made $4,000 less that year, I’d have qualified to go to college for free.

 That’s what the financial aid representative from The College of New Jersey told my mother over the phone.
-The income cutoff for the work-study program was just $4,000 less than she made each year.
-It was June 2013 and I was preparing to begin my freshman year that fall.
+The income cutoff for the college’s work-study program, the Educational Opportunity Fund, was just $4,000 less than her salary.
+It was June 2013, two months before I’d begin my freshman year there.

 “Can I just pay you $4,000 then?” my mom asked.
-She didn’t have that kind of money, but said she could sell things or ask extended family members to borrow it.
-But in the world of financial aid and student loans, it doesn’t work that way.
+She didn’t have that kind of money but said she could sell things or ask extended family members for help.
+In the world of financial aid, though, it doesn’t work that way.
 There has to be a line drawn somewhere, and I was just over the line.

-My family couldn’t afford to buy me a car, let alone afford the cost of car insurance for me, so I couldn’t even drive anyone else’s car.
+My family couldn’t afford to buy me a car — we couldn’t even afford the cost of car insurance for me, so I couldn’t drive anyone else’s car.
 We didn’t have iPhones or any of the latest electronics.
 We didn’t have money to go on vacation, let alone out to dinner.

 It had been tough to grow up in a wealthy town without so many of the luxuries that the students around me so freely enjoyed, but I knew it would pay off when I got the financial support I needed in college.